xlendsnow/xlendsnow-site/README.md

-# XLendsNow Site
+# XLendsNow

-This is the updated staging website for XLendsNow, now including all required dependencies.
+This is the preview website for XLendsNow, a California-based personal lending company.